8secz-johndpope/git-delete-branches/README.md

 ## Introduction

-Ever git sick of deleting local and and remote branches one at a time?
+Ever git sick of deleting multiple local and and remote git branches one at a time?

-Delete multiple local and remote branches that begin with the same string.
+Delete multiple local and remote git branches that begin with the same string.

 ## Code Samples